segmentio/segment-docs/src/unified-profiles/segment-for-flex.md

 ### Salesforce and a data warehouse

 1. On the Getting started with Segment page, click **Connect Salesforce**.
 2. You are redirected to the Salesforce login screen.
-Sign in to Salesforce with a user that has XYZ permissions.
+Sign in to Salesforce with a user that has _View all Records_ permissions.
 3. On the Getting started with Segment page, click **Connect data warehouse**.
 4. Select your data warehouse from the list of available warehouses, and click **Next**.
 5. Give your destination a name and enter the account credentials for a user that has read and write permissions.
 Click **Save**.